zixi-liu/Graphical-Neural-Network/Graph-Embedding/README.md

  ## Node2Vec

-The neighborhoods N_s(u) are not restricted to just immediate neighbors but can have vastly different structures depending on the sampling strategy S.
+The neighborhoods Ns(u) are not restricted to just immediate neighbors but can have vastly different structures depending on the sampling strategy S.